Fraaankes/antaeus/README.md

 * Introducing scheduling in this app seems wrong, and should be handled somewhere else
   * Especially given an invoice doesn't contain a payment date in this system, so after inserting it, it will be attempted paid on the next run

+A couple of solutions could be [AWS EventBridge](https://aws.amazon.com/blogs/compute/introducing-amazon-eventbridge-scheduler/) or Azure Logic Apps, or maybe just a CRON job somewhere

 * The scheduler needs a way to start the process
   * Adding an endpoint would allow that